As the world increasingly moves towards a digital-first approach, businesses must adapt their software development processes to stay competitive.

 1. Increased Scalability

 Cloud native apps are designed to be more scalable and agile than traditional apps.
 They can handle more users and traffic with minimal additional development effort.
-Your business can automatically scale cloud resources up and down as needed to meet fluctuating demand at the point of change.
+Your business can automatically scale cloud resources up and down to meet fluctuating demand.
 You pay for what you need when you need it.
 In traditional deployment models scaling up required significant additional capital investment and time.

 2. Faster Deployment

-Cloud native apps can be deployed much faster than traditional apps, helping you drastically improve the speed and efficiency of your application development process.
+Cloud native apps can be deployed much faster than traditional apps.
+This helps you drastically improve the speed and efficiency of your application development process.
 By taking advantage of the cloud, you can quickly and easily deploy new services and applications without having to worry about lead time for provisioning the underlying infrastructure.
 Cloud native applications are also easier to update.
-Many cloud native applications have no database or other stateful components that need to be modified when new features are deployed.
+Many cloud native applications have no database or other stateful components that need to be modified when deploying new features.
 The application itself can be updated without downtime by simply pushing a new version of the code to the server.
-This makes it possible for teams to rapidly deploy new features and often get feedback from users in minutes rather than days or weeks.
+This makes it possible for teams to rapidly deploy new features.
+And you can often get feedback from users in minutes rather than days or weeks.

 3. Improved Resiliency & Reliability

 Cloud native apps are also much easier to make resilient than traditional apps.
 They are built on top of infrastructure that is designed with redundancy in mind.
-They can recover from failures more quickly and continue to function even if part of the system goes down, reducing risk of data loss due to a single point of failure (SPOF).
+They can recover from failures more quickly and continue to function even if part of the system goes down.
+This reduces risk of data loss due to a single point of failure (SPOF).

 Importantly, companies using cloud native applications can deploy new features or bug fixes in a matter of minutes.
-This is possible with declarative provisioning of immutable infrastructure (often called Infrastructure as Code or IaC), an architecture where every component in the system is disposable and replaceable upon failure.
+This is possible with declarative provisioning of immutable infrastructure (often called Infrastructure as Code or IaC).
+With this architecture, every component in the system is disposable and replaceable upon failure.
 This allows companies to easily replace components without losing data or causing downtime.

 4. Reduced Long-term Costs

 At first glance, it can seem difficult to compare the costs of traditional vs. cloud native infrastructure because they are different paradigms.
-Since cloud native has some cost accounting based on compute time and other metrics which can fluctuate up and down, it’s difficult to make an apples-to-apples comparison with traditional infrastructure, which generally has a fixed upfront cost, and then a very consistent run rate over time.
+Cloud native has some cost accounting based on compute time and other metrics which can fluctuate up and down.
+It’s therefore difficult to make an apples-to-apples comparison with traditional infrastructure, which generally has a fixed upfront cost, and then a very consistent run rate over time.
 Concerns about potential for cost overruns due to the variable nature of cloud native infrastructure can lead to false assumptions about long-term cost controls.
 When we look at the cost over time, well-architected cloud native infrastructure is invariably lower cost.

 Cloud providers such as Amazon Web Services (AWS) provide access to all the resources needed to run cloud native applications at a low cost per hour or month, depending on how much capacity you need.
 Two of the six pillars of the AWS Well-Architected Framework are Cost Optimization and the recently added Sustainability.
-Since resources are scaled to need, it not only keeps costs optimized, but an important corollary is a reduced waste of energy.
+Resources are scaled to need, which keeps costs optimized.
+Another important corollary is a reduced waste of energy.

 When properly architected, cloud-based applications inherently will reduce your infrastructure costs.
 When you use the cloud, you only pay for the resources that you use, which can save you a lot of money compared to traditional infrastructure, where you are obligated to pay upfront for all the resources you might eventually use.